LeeSie0n/WhiteHat_School_2nd_Project_Akpago/README.md

 We will respond promptly.

 ## Copyright Notice
 The copyright of this project belongs to the Korea Information Technology Research Institute and the Akpago team.
+Unauthorized use is prohibited.
 If you wish to use the code or dataset associated with this project, please contact us for approval.